Cara Jo + Keith’s Grant Humphreys Mansion Wedding

 We picked the Grant-Humphreys mansion for a few reasons.
 We wanted a venue that was very much IN DENVER.
 Not in the suburbs, not in some hotel convention center, but in the heart of Denver.
 Capitol Hill literally is that!
 We love the history of Capitol Hill and love looking at all the old mansions and spending hours reading about them on Wikipedia, or in history books.
 Another reason we were interested in the GHM is because it is part of the Colorado Historical Society, which is a non-profit.
 We love giving back to non-profits and this was an obvious choice because of it’s significance to Denver & Colorado!
 We wanted to support a local non-profit that is working to preserve the beautiful buildings that we are both so nostalgic for.

-Shoutouts to all the amazing vendors that made my job as a Grant Humphreys Mansion wedding photographer so easy!
+Shoutouts to all the amazing vendors that made Cara Jo and Keith’s Grant Humphreys Mansion wedding such a beautiful day!